Fortnite Parent Review: Not Just a Game

 - In some of these platforms, parental control will only work if your kid's avatar is listed as part of your family.

 Take to your kids about the benefits and dangers associated with the game.
-For instance, you can encourage playing with other kids fortnite and building new friendships by forming teams on the game.
-You can also explain the dangers of talking to suspicious people on the game.
+For instance, you can encourage playing with other kids Fortnite and building new friendships by forming teams on the game.
+You can also explain the dangers of talking to suspicious people in the game.
 You can also insist they do not add new friends unless they communicate it with you.

 FamiSafe is a handy tool for keeping your child safe while playing Fortnite.
 The app makes it easier for parents to monitor and restrict kids’ activities on different platforms.
 Parents use FamiSafe to get notifications of a suspicious text alert and cyber-bullying.
 They can also track their kids and players through real-time locations monitoring and geo-fencing.
 Geo-fencing allows parents to set safe zones and get notifications once their kid leaves or enters the geo-fences.